stefanosAgelastos/static-homepage-p5-js/README.md

 ### Implement as a React component

-The most valuable feature of this project is the custom made nav bar.
-In my future plans, I would like to implement it as a React component, that can be used as a black box by other projects.
+The most valuable feature of this project is the custom made navigation bar.
+If I find time in the future, I would like to implement it as a React component, that can be imported as a black box by other projects.
 </Panel>

 </PanelGrid>